bioinfodlsu/phage-host-prediction/README.md

 #### Note on Protein Embedding Generation
 The notebook [`4.
 Protein Embedding Generation.ipynb`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/experiments/4.%20Protein%20Embedding%20Generation.ipynb) has a dependency ([`bio_embeddings`](https://docs.bioembeddings.com/v0.2.3/)) that requires it to be run on Unix or a Unix-like operating system.
 If you are using Windows, consider using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL) or a virtual machine.

-Moreover, generating protein embeddings should ideally be done on a machine with GPU.
-The largest protein language model that we used, ProtT5, consumes 5.9 GB of GPU memory.
-If your local machine does not have a GPU or if its GPU has insufficient memory, we recommend using a cloud-based service with GPU.
+Moreover, generating protein embeddings should ideally be done on a machine with a GPU.
+The largest (and best-performing) protein language model that we used, ProtT5, consumes 5.9 GB of GPU memory.
+If your local machine does not have a GPU or if its GPU has insufficient memory, we recommend using a cloud GPU platforms.

 **UPDATE (12 June 2023)**: In May 2023, Google Colab switched its default runtime to Python 3.10.
 However, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3) seems to be incompatible with Python 3.10.
-An alternative cloud-based service is Paperspace; you can try using either its [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) (which, as of writing, uses Python 3.9).
+An alternative cloud GPU platform is Paperspace, which provides a [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) that uses Python 3.9.

 <details>
   <summary>Click here to show/hide the complete list of Python libraries and modules used in this project (excluding those that are part of the Python Standard Library).</summary>